Interstate 4: I-4 Beyond the Ultimate

-I-4 Beyond the Ultimate, which includes proposed extensions of the I-4 Express toll lanes, both southwest and northeast of the I-4 Ultimate project, are being considered.
+I-4 Beyond the Ultimate, which includes extensions of the I-4 Express toll lanes, both southwest and northeast of the I-4 Ultimate project, is undergoing planning and design, while preliminary interchange improvements are underway.

 In 2013, FDOT initiated a study to reevaluate previous feasibility studies, made between 1998 and 2005, in which the addition of HOV or express toll lanes were considered.
 The extensions cover approximately 40 mi of I-4 through Greater Orlando.
-Southwest of the I-4 Ultimate, the study is examining an extension through Osceola County to US 27 in Polk County.
-Northeast of the I-4 Ultimate, the study is examining an extension through Seminole County to SR 472 in Volusia County.
+Southwest of the I-4 Ultimate, the study examined an extension through Osceola County to US 27 in Polk County.
+Northeast of the I-4 Ultimate, the study examined an extension through Seminole County to SR 472 in Volusia County.
+These boundaries were ultimately chosen for the project.

 In addition to these express lane extensions, many interchanges will be reconstructed as part of the project.
-Some of these reconstructed interchanges will be converted to diverging diamond interchanges, which are proposed at both CR 532 (exit 58; implemented on July 10, 2022) and SR 482 (exit 74A; implemented on March 9, 2024).
+Two of these reconstructed interchanges will be converted to diverging diamond interchanges, which are proposed at both CR 532 (exit 58) and SR 482 (exit 74A).
+The interchange with CR 532 opened up in 2023, with the interchange with SR 482 being currently under construction.
 A brand new interchange at Daryl Carter Parkway (exit 70), also a partial diverging diamond, was opened on July 19, 2025.

-Unlike I-4 Ultimate, where the 21 mi encompassed by that project were constructed at once, the 40 mi encompassed by I-4 Beyond the Ultimate will be constructed in phases.
+Unlike I-4 Ultimate, where the 21 mi encompassed by that project were constructed at once, the 40 mi encompassed by I-4 Beyond the Ultimate will be constructed in segments.
+Segment 1 goes from the Central Florida Parkway to US 27, with this segment also being part of the Moving I-4 Forward program.
+Segment 2 runs from the Central Florida Parkway to I-4 Ultimate at Kirkman Road.
+Segment 3 runs from I-4 Ultimate at SR 434 to US-17 and US-92.
+Segment 4 runs from US-17 and US 92 to SR 472.
+All segments have been studied are currently undergoing planning and design.

-Additional express lanes
+Tampa Bay Express (TBX)

-Express toll lanes are also being considered for I-4 in the Tampa Bay area.
-In January 2015, FDOT unveiled its master plan for a system of express toll lanes—dubbed Tampa Bay Express (TBX)—on I-4, I-75, and I-275 and began public meetings for community input.
+In January 2015, FDOT unveiled its master plan for a system of express toll lanes in the Tampa Bay area—dubbed Tampa Bay Express (TBX)—on I-4, I-75, and I-275 and began public meetings for community input.
 On I-4, these lanes would extend approximately 26 mi from I-275 to west of the Polk Parkway (SR 570).
 At the junction with I-275, the initial concept alignment calls for a direct connection between the express toll lanes of both highways.
 Express bus lanes for regional service and a long-distance bus service were studied for inclusion in the plan.
 The I-4 corridor was considered in the bus lane study, but the resultant proposal included installation only on I-275 and I-75.
+Two new express lanes are planned to be added to interstate spanning from the I-75 intersection to County Line Road.
+These lanes, announced in 2021, are planned to start construction in 2028, despite significant community opposition to high toll costs and demolishing of over 200 buildings.